|Title||James Madison document set|

 James Madison document set.
-2 items - 3 leaf pamphlet with letter, 3 leaf pamphlet with letter.
+2 items - 3 leaf pamphlet with letter and engraving, 3 leaf pamphlet with letter and engraving.

 A.L.S., 1815 April 3, Montpelier [Virginia] to [William] Eustis, discussing disappointment at inability to meet before recent departure for Europe; rejoices with [Eustis] on conclusion of war; Madison's wife ill.